gretkierewicz/rate-cars-django-app/README.md

 # if not yet done - login with heroku and create app for deployment
 heroku login
 heroku create
-# if this is not your only heroku app (check with 'heroku apps' command)
+# if this is not the only heroku app you have (list apps with 'heroku apps' command)
-# at end of each next line add: -a full_app_name
+# at end of each next command add: -a full_app_name
-# app name is listed after creating and has format 'word-word-number'
+# app name is listed after creating it and has format 'word-word-number'

-# setup at least SECRET_KEY env variable (not necessary, but recomended)
+# create postgresql DB
+# this creates DATABASE_URL env variable as well (settings > DATABASE_URL)
-heroku config:set SECRET_KEY=type_in_your_secret_key_here
+heroku addons:create heroku-postgresql:hobby-dev

 # push and release container
 heroku container:push web